Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/README.md

 #### Navigate to the Application registration portal

-Sign in in [apps.dev.microsoft.com/](apps.dev.microsoft.com/).
-From there, you can add converged applications
+Sign in to [application registration portal](apps.dev.microsoft.com/).
+From there, you can add converged applications.

 #### Register the TodoListClient-v2 app